Runko: Modern multiphysics toolbox for plasma simulations: Acknowledgments

 \section{Acknowledgments}

 JN would like to thank Andrei Beloborodov, Axel Brandenburg, Luca Comisso, Troels Haugb{\o}lle, Dhruba Mitra, Åke Nordlund, Lorenzo Sironi, Anatoly Spitkovsky, and Alexandra Veledina for stimulating discussions on numerics and plasma simulations.
+We would also like to thank the referee for many helpful comments and suggestions.
 The simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at PDC and HPC2N.

 \begin{appendix}